The workshop entrance with a finished tank being loaded by overhead crane onto a flatbed

 The workshop, the process, the people.

 This is not an import operation.
-The tanks are built in Kenya, by Kenyan welders, on machines you can visit.
+The tanks are built in-house by our own welders.
 The page below shows the workshop and the process we run on every order.

-The workshop is in the Nairobi industrial belt.
-Plate rolling machines, TIG and MIG welding bays, dye- penetrant test stations, finishing bays, and a flatbed- accessible loading yard.
-Overhead cranes for vessel handling.
+Our workshop is equipped with plate rolling machines, TIG and MIG welding bays, dye-penetrant test stations, finishing bays, and a flatbed-accessible loading yard.
+Overhead cranes handle vessel movement.

-We work to ASME and AWS standards where the spec requires it, and to KEBS and client-specific standards where it doesn't.
-Welder certification is current; test records on every weld; vessel commissioning supervised on-site.
+We work to ASME and AWS standards where the spec requires it, and to relevant regulatory and client-specific standards where it doesn't.
+Welder certification is current; test records on every weld; vessel commissioning is supervised on-site.

 Industrial CNC plasma cutting table mid-cut on stainless steel plate, sparks and slag visible, operator in welding mask in background